Hey Kids (Start Here)

 “Backlit screens, man,” Newton says weakly.
 “I have to—”

-“As a counter-argument, that was a particularly pathetic example,” Hermann says.
+“As a counter-argument, that was particularly pathetic,” Hermann informs him.
 “On the other hand, I applaud your newly acquired taste for rationalism and your respectable clothing choices.
-I suggest that you take advantage of my evolving tastes in alcohol.”
+I suggest you take advantage of my evolving tastes in alcohol.”

-“I only buy tequila when I want to get ragingly drunk,” Newton says, spinning the bottle in his grip.
+“I only buy tequila when I want to get ragingly drunk.”
+Newton spins the bottle in his grip.
 “Which is really out of character for you.
-Soooo, congratulations.
-I will watch you drink this dude, but I’m not drinking it because I’m picking caffeine for my substance trial, I’ve already decided.”
+Soooo, congratulations?
+I’ll watch you drink this, man, but I’m not drinking it because I’m picking caffeine for my substance trial, I’ve already decided.”

 “You are not,” Hermann replies, “picking caffeine.”

 “Yes,” Newton says.
 “I am.
-You realize, right, that mechanistically they’re both equally risky when it comes to perturbing my arguably twitchy neural switchery.
-Seriously though, caffeine is activating but alcohol is going to inhibit inhibitory pathways, so—”
+You realize, right, that mechanistically they’re both equally risky when it comes to perturbing my arguably twitchy neural switchery?
+Seriously though, caffeine is activating but alcohol will inhibit inhibitory pathways, so—”

 He does not want to say this.